Tuesday, 7 January 2025

 Birding friends had listened but were credulous.
 Why do it?

-Why spend 365 days cycling with bins around the British Isles?
-Why not do the same in Greece or Spain.
-At least it would be warmer there and the bird species there would include my favourite - vultures!
 No, it had to be done for charity.
 It had to be done to show that one did not need to travel by car to see 250 bird species.
 It had to be done to say thank you to the late Sir Peter Scott, my boyhood hero and it had to be done to show that an ‘old man’ could still dream.

-Now it must have been that I was still lost in the interviewer’s beautiful green eyes, for not ten minutes later after the conclusion to the interview, I had come off my bike, somersaulting over the right side, landing on the ice-covered verge.
-Along a section of the lane the ice was in hard ridges where previous car tyres had moulded the ice and it was one of these ridges that unbalanced me and ‘over my shoulder I went’.
-Ouch!
-The bike was severely damaged and the gear changing mechanism on the handlebar was hanging down disconnected.
-Five days into the year and now the bike was broken.
-Tragedy!
-When the feelings gone (in my leg) and you cannot go on, it’s tragedy.
-I got up and tried to fix it, the bike's gear system that is but could only get it to give me a couple of gears.
-Still it was better than just one.
-My leg was painful but as I had a few layers on at the time I did not check it out too much.
+Now it must have been that I was still lost in the, have I already said it, interviewer’s beautiful green eyes, for not ten minutes later after the conclusion to the interview, I had come off my bike, somersaulting over the right side, landing on the ice-covered verge.
+Along a section of the lane the ice was in hard ridges where previous car tyres had moulded the ice and it was one of these ridges that unbalanced me and over my shoulder I went.

 I got on the bike, got back to Richard and Lynn‘s house to collect my things, seeing a Bank Vole under one of their bird seed feeders from their kitchen window.
-Whilst there I was interviewed over the phone by the Hounslow, Brentford and Twickenham newspaper before setting off for Hemel Hempstead.
+Whilst there, I was interviewed over the phone by the Hounslow, Brentford and Twickenham newspaper before setting off for Hemel Hempstead.
 I gave my most sincere thanks to this wonderful couple for their accommodation and company and set off.

 Down the hill from Stanton St John I came around the corner to see a large group of forty-one deer in the field next to the road, which included a strangely coloured, coffee coated doe.
 A Green Woodpecker [68] flew over, another bird for the year list.

 Onward I went along, thankfully, flat roads and soon I reached Prince’s Risborough and decided that a treat was in order.
 On finding a small cafĂ© I ordered a meal of lasagne and salad washed down by a sugar laden, frothy hot chocolate.
 It was dark when I came outside again and there was a new problem to add to the bicycle woes.
 Snow!
 Light at first, it soon got heavier; the snow just made the next part of the journey a tad more difficult.
 I went south for a mile or so, cycling through the falling snow, and then took a left turn.
 This was the beginning of the Chiltern Hills.
 With a large, very steep hill to negotiate, I had no choice but to push the bike up the hill to Loosley Row and ride down the other side to Great Missenden, with the snow beginning to cling to me and the bike.
 An hour plus of snowy downhill thrills [terrors!] combined with hard uphill slogs before almost reaching Chesham, was not helped by the fact that the front light was not as bright as I would have liked.
 In fact, it was positively dull!
 Trying to be as ‘Green’ as possible I had seen a wind up, no battery required, cycling front light with cable attachment for a back light.
-Well the light it gave was poor at best and even then, it would only last for a few minutes.
-An ambulance pulled over in front of me and the driver flagged me down.
-“You’ve got no rear lights!”
-The fall on the ice earlier in the day must have broken more than the front gear lever; the cable to the back lights was snapped.
-I tried to twist the wires together but it was no good.

 I cycled downhill with a passing motorist offering friendly advice over what I could do in my predicament.
 “Get some ****in' lights!”
 Thanks!
 Just the motivation I needed to peddle through the snow like the clappers.

 I reached Chesham safely, after having to back track half a mile or so to search for and retrieve a lost skiing glove and found a Sainsbury’s store still open.
-No cycling gear for sale, I purchased a RAC torch, some batteries and a box of ladies’ tights.
+No cycling gear for sale, I purchased a RAC torch, batteries and a box of ladies’ tights.
 With the torch strapped to the back of the bike, secured by the tights, I had more hills to negotiate and more snow to plough through before getting to the A41 near Berkhamsted.
 Whilst pushing the bicycle up a steep hill through the deepening snow, I received a phone call from my wife, Karen.
 It was great to hear from her.
 I love her voice over the phone and through my mind's eye I could see her beautiful jade green eyes.
 I miss her so much but a major reason for my doing a Biking Birder adventure is because of our distant love.
 That may sound crazy but it is complicated and too painful to discuss here.
 I adore my wife and always will.

 After an hour or so the new back torch light had faded to almost nothing.
 So much for the efficiency of the torch and its batteries!
 The snow was falling heavily but I was booked into a small bed and breakfast in Hemel Hempstead and I was determined to get there.
 The fact that there was absolutely no traffic on the motorway-like three carriageway motorway-like road, the A41, did not stop me.
 Everyone else was sensibly tucked up somewhere warm as I either cycled or pushed through six inches of snow.